Production Assistants

 What do production assistants do on a Peruvian set?

-PAs provide essential support across all aspects of production — from set lockups and talent escort to equipment handling and office administration.
-In Peru, they also help navigate local logistics, vendor relationships, and location-specific requirements that international crews may not be familiar with.
+PAs give key support across every part of production, from set lockups and talent escort to gear handling and office admin.
+In Peru, they also help with local logistics, vendor relationships, and location needs that global crews may not know.

 Do your PAs speak English?

-Yes, we provide bilingual PAs fluent in both English and Spanish for international productions.
-They communicate effectively with your crew while navigating local vendors, authorities, and situations that require Spanish language skills.
+Yes, we give bilingual PAs fluent in both English and Spanish for global shoots.
+They talk easily with your crew while handling local vendors, authorities, and any situation that needs Spanish.

 What are typical working hours for PAs in Peru?